utsavns96/CS441_Fall2022_HW1/README.md

 ---

+AWS EMR Deployment video link: https://youtu.be/OgogHoK0vOI

+---

 ## Running the project
 1) Download the repo from git.
 2) Navigate to the LogGenerator directory.
 3) From the terminal, run `sbt clean compile`.
 4) From the terminal, run `sbt "run <input-path> <output-path>"` without the angular braces.
 5) To test, run `sbt test`.
+6) To create a .jar file, run the command `sbt assembly`.
+The resulting jar will be placed in __LogFileGenerator\target\scala-3.0.2__
 ---

 ## Requirements: